lgh06/open-lib/README.md

-# webpack-simp-demo
+# A lib site.

-> A Vue.js project
+> Only support latest chrome.

 ## Build Setup